varun-va/udacity_data_engingeering/5_Capstone_Project/README.md

 * Filter temperature data to only use US data.
 * Remove irregular ports from I94 data.
 * Drop rows with missing IATA codes from I94 data.
 We need the IATA codes to join the data with other sources.
+* Clean up the nono-ASCII data from Airport codes from the columns Name and Municipality
+*

 ## Conceptual Data Model